 - Large, backlit display

-- Ergonomic design - fits easily in hand
+- Ergonomic design - fits easily in the hand

 - IP54 water- and dustproof